Vidyalai/react-native-twilio-programmable-voice/README.md

 This module is not affiliated with nor officially maintained by Twilio.
 It is maintained by open source contributors working during their nights and weekends.

-Tested with:

-- react-native 0.62.2
-- Android 11
-- iOS 14

-## Roadmap

-### Project 1

-The most updated branch is [feat/twilio-android-sdk-5](https://github.com/hoxfon/react-native-twilio-programmable-voice/tree/feat/twilio-android-sdk-5) which is aligned with:
+Master branch has been tested on React Native 0.69.3

-- Android 5.4.2
+- Android 5.7.2
-- iOS 5.2.0
+- iOS 6.4.3

 It contains breaking changes from `react-native-twilio-programmable-voice` v4, and it will be released as v5.